Zakir Husain: Governor of Bihar (1957–1962)

+Vice President & President

 Vice President of India (1962–1967)

 The newly elected President of India, S. Radhakrishnan, administering the oath of office of Vice President of India to Dr. Zakir Husain.
 Also in the picture is the outgoing president, Rajendra Prasad.

 Husain receiving the Bharat Ratna from President S. Radhakrishnan.

+Vice Presidential election

 On 14 April 1962, the Congress party chose Husain to be its candidate for the upcoming election to the office of the Vice President of India.
 The election was held on 7 May 1962, and votes counted the same day.
 Husain won 568 of 596 votes cast while his only rival N. C. Samantsinhar won 14 votes.
 (Note: This was the first election for the vice presidency that was contested.
 In the elections of 1952 and 1957 S. Radhakrishnan was elected unopposed.)
 He was sworn in as vice president on 13 May 1962.

 In 1962, Husain was nominated the Vice President of the Sahitya Akademi – a post held by his predecessor S. Radhakrishnan before his election as President of India.
 The following year, he was awarded the Bharat Ratna.
 In 1965 he served briefly as the acting president when President Radhakrishnan left for the United Kingdom to undergo treatment for cataract.
 It was during his acting presidency that President's rule was reimposed in Kerala after elections held there the previous month failed to give any party a majority and efforts by the Governor to facilitate the formation of a government collapsed.

 As ex-officio Chairman of the Rajya Sabha, Husain gave rulings clarifying that Union ministers were entitled to speak in either house of parliament and that a sitting member of parliament who had been appointed as a Minister in a State would not be debarred from attending Parliament or voting in its debates until the member had been elected to the state legislature.
 In 1966, he ruled that parliamentary immunity from arrest would be limited to only civil cases and would not apply to criminal proceedings initiated against members.